matrix-org/synapse/docs/admin_api/user_admin_api.md

   Note: a user cannot be erased with this API.
 For more details on deactivating and erasing users see [Deactivate Account](#deactivate-account).
 - `user_type` - string or null, optional.
-If provided, the user type will be adjusted.
-If `null` given, the user type will be cleared.
+If not provided, the user type will be not be changed.
+If `null` is given, the user type will be cleared.
   Other allowed options are: `bot` and `support`.

 If the user already exists then optional parameters default to the current value.